Legends of the Hidden Temple: Reception

 Writing for Entertainment Weekly, A.J.
 Jacobs listed Legends of the Hidden Temple among a series of imitators of American Gladiators, describing the concept as "Gladiators meets Young Indiana Jones Chronicles."
 Jacobs criticized the "Steps of Knowledge" round as filler, but concluded that "kids'll praise it to the moon."
-Legends won the award for best game show at the 16th Annual CableACE awards in January 1995.
-The show also received nominations at the 17th and 18th Annual CableACE Awards in December 1995 and October 1996, but lost to The News Hole and Debt.
+Legends won the award for best game show at the 16th Annual CableACE Awards in January 1995.
+The show also received nominations at the 17th and 18th Annual CableACE Awards in December 1995 and October 1996 but lost to The News Hole and Debt.
 Feminist author Susan Douglas, a Hampshire College professor of media and American studies, praised Legends of the Hidden Temple for being a "nonsexist and nonviolent" show.

 Broadcast history

 New episodes of Legends of the Hidden Temple began airing on Nickelodeon on September 11, 1993, and continued to air until 1995.
-Reruns aired on the channel for an additional four years until February 28, 1999, when the program stopped airing on Nickelodeon.
-However, on March 1, 1999, the show once again began airing in reruns on Nick GAS until that network became defunct on December 31, 2007.
-Nickelodeon also included the show in a block of Nickelodeon programming that aired in 1999 on Zee TV.
+Reruns aired on the channel for an additional four years until February 28, 1999, when the program stopped airing on Nickelodeon, but returned in Spring 2007.
+However, on March 1, 1999, the show once again began airing in reruns on Nick GAS until that network became defunct on New Year's Eve 2007 (April 23, 2009 on Dish).
+Outside of its native country, Nickelodeon also included the show in a block of Nickelodeon programming that aired in 1999 on Zee TV.
 In March 2009, TV Week reported that David Stanley acquired the rights to several Stone-Stanley shows which included Legends of the Hidden Temple.
 The assignment was recorded in the copyright office on May 2, 2008.
-On October 7, 2011, the series aired on TeenNick as part of its The '90s Are All That block.
+On October 7, 2011, the show aired on TeenNick as part of its The '90s Are All That block.
 The show has appeared on TeenNick sporadically since that time.
-The series currently airs on Pluto TV.
+As of 2024, the series currently airs on Pluto TV.
 On March 24, 2021, the complete series was added to Paramount+.

 Television film

 In March 2016, Nickelodeon announced a TV film version of the game show was in production, with Isabela Moner, Colin Critchley, Jet Jurgensmeyer, and Daniel Cudmore starring in the film.
 The film was directed by Joe Menendez and written by Jonny Umansky, Zach Hyatt, and Alex J. Reid.
-It features elements of the original show, including Olmec, The Steps of Knowledge and cameos from a green monkey, a red jaguar, and silver snakes, among others.
+It features elements of the original show, including Olmec, The Steps of Knowledge, and cameos from a green monkey, a red jaguar, and silver snakes, among others.
 Original host Kirk Fogg returned as a fictionalized version of himself and Dee Bradley Baker reprises his role as the voice of Olmec while Michael Benyaer portrays Olmec's human form.